X-trackers Harvest CSI 300 China A-Shares Fund (NYSEARCA:ASHR) Shares Gap Down to $24.08

-X-trackers Harvest CSI 300 China A-Shares Fund (NYSEARCA:ASHR – Get Free Report) gapped down prior to trading on Friday .
+X-trackers Harvest CSI 300 China A-Shares Fund (NYSEARCA:ASHR – Get Free Report)’s stock price gapped down before the market opened on Friday .
 The stock had previously closed at $24.08, but opened at $23.28.
-X-trackers Harvest CSI 300 China A-Shares Fund shares last traded at $23.18, with a volume of 290,421 shares trading hands.
+X-trackers Harvest CSI 300 China A-Shares Fund shares last traded at $23.18, with a volume of 290,421 shares.

 Hedge Funds Weigh In On X-trackers Harvest CSI 300 China A-Shares Fund